 The pace at which healthcare today is moving is nothing short of dizzying.
-In less than a century, the advancements made in surgical techniques alone are astounding.
+In less than a century, the advancements made in surgical techniques alone were astounding.
 But as of late, talk has surfaced about a new wave of advancements in the medical industry that has created anxiety for some.
-Ushered in by the wave of the Fourth Industrial Revolution, the healthcare industry has seen an increased focus on artificial intelligence and other technological solutions.
+Ushered in by the wave of the Fourth Industrial Revolution, the healthcare industry has seen an increased focus on artificial intelligence (AI) and other technological solutions.
 Some are claiming that AI won’t just act as a helpful resource to the physician in the future, but could instead be a replacement.

 Hope for a Better Tomorrow or Fear Mongering?

 First, we cannot overlook the benefit that AI can potentially have on the world of healthcare.
 As an example, an optical surgery robot recently passed clinical trials, outperforming its human counterparts while operating on retinal membranes.
 Impressive?
 Absolutely.
 Exciting?
 Without a doubt.
 But the talk of physician obsolescence doesn’t help the conversation.
 For one, it instills an unnecessary fear of AI.
 But more than that, such discussions could lead talented young students to forego their medical aspirations out of the fear of a dwindling job market.
 Will AI impact future physicians’ roles and practices?
 Absolutely.
 Will it replace them?
 No.